input-output-hk/partner-chains-smart-contracts/docs/SIPs/12-Defunct-Sidechain.md

       satisfied.

-       - There is a unique `MerkleRootTokenMintingPolicy` in the transaction inputs (or reference inputs -- depending on the desired behavior) with token name say `A`.
+       - There is a unique `MerkleRootTokenMintingPolicy` in the transaction inputs with token name say `A` (must be consumed to prevent double spending).

         - There exists exactly 2 `MerkleRootTokenValidator` transaction outputs each with exactly one `MerkleRootTokenMintingPolicy` with token names